 Does FHA Require a Home Inspection?

-FHA does not require a home inspection, but they do strongly encourage it.
+FHA does not require a home inspection but strongly encourages it.
 FHA Appraisals act as both an appraisal and a minimal home inspection to verify that the house meets the minimum FHA standards.
 You can read more on the minimum FHA standards at the HUD.gov website.

-An FHA appraisal and a home inspection are different in that a home inspector will perform a more thorough examination of the house.
-The FHA appraiser is looking to verify that the house meets the minimum FHA standards.
+An FHA appraisal and a home inspection differ because a home inspector will thoroughly examine the house.
+The FHA appraiser wants to verify that the house meets the minimum FHA standards.
 FHA requires an FHA appraisal on all FHA loans.

 Is a Home Inspection Required for a VA Loan?